 The answer:

-attached to mobile phones.
-These will provide positional information
+to mobile phones.
+These provide precise (cm) positional information

 The answer:

-However, no company can afford paying good salaries if it cannot
+However, no company can afford paying good salaries without

-The Lord gave me the invention of the Fast K-Filter (FKF) in sleep
+The Lord gave me, in sleep, this invention of the Fast Kalman Filtering (FKF)

-lisencies.
-The Lord did a similar thing in my country by sending
+The Lord did a similar thing in my country by sending James Finlayson

-James Finlayson of Scotland to initiate the Industrial Revolution
+from Scotland to initiate the Industrial Revolution in Finland already year 1817."

 It was asked: